FlowTime Update — A Lifetime Plan, Pause, and Editing Tasks Without Breaking Focus

 How do I use the Flowtime app?

 Add your tasks to the task list and arrange them with drag-and-drop.
 When you are ready to focus, select a task and press the start button; a count-up timer will begin and, when you stop, the app will calculate a break equal to 20% of your work time.
 Stay focused on one task at a time while the session is running.
 After finishing a session, take the suggested break, then return to the next task.
-You can view your session history in the statistics dashboard and export your data to CSV or JSON (coming soon) for analysis.
+You can view your session history in the statistics dashboard, and on Pro or Premium you can export data to CSV/JSON for analysis.
 The app persists the timer state when the tab is inactive and synchronises sessions across multiple tabs, so you can continue working even if you navigate away.

 What does the statistics dashboard show?

-In the statistics dashboard, you can visualise work and break time by day, week, month, and year.
-The ability to review focus trends with a 52-week heatmap and bar charts, and to export data in CSV format for review, is planned.
+In the statistics dashboard, you can visualise work and break time by day, week, month, and year, including focus trends with a 52-week heatmap and bar charts.
+CSV/JSON export is available on Pro and Premium (Pro up to 31 days, Premium unlimited).

 Testimonials